Edmund Vivian Gabriel: Biography

 Edmund Vivian Gabriel was born on 28 March 1875.
 Educated at Emmanuel College, University of Cambridge (B.A., 1896), he entered the Indian Civil Service in 1897 and the Indian Political Service in 1913.
 In his early years he served as attaché to the 1903 Coronation Durbar, Political Advisor to Chandra Shamsher Jang Bahadur Rana, Prime Minister of Nepal (1907), Resident of Western Rajputana States (1908), and Chief Secretary, North-West Frontier Province (1910).

 During the First World War he was first assigned to the Imperial General Staff, War Office, in London, where he was closely associated with Lord Kitchener, then Secretary of State for War.
 He subsequently joined the British Military Mission with the Italian Royal Army, as the head of the intelligence section, and later served as liaison officer to the naval forces in the Aegean Sea (British Aegean Squadron).

+In February 1917, he attended the demonstration of a new mortar in an open staff car in the company of some Italian Generals.
+The mortar exploded, killing five men and seriously injuring another.
+He insisted that the wounded man should be taken to hospital immediately.
+He later received a letter from the italian Government thanking him.
+The man whose life he saved with his prompt action was Benito Mussolini.

-In 1917, he was deployed to Cairo and assigned to the Egyptian Expeditionary Force.
+Later, he was deployed to Cairo and assigned to the Egyptian Expeditionary Force.
 On 11 December 1917, he entered Jerusalem with General Edmund Allenby and was appointed financial advisor and assistant administrator of Palestine (then known as Occupied Enemy Territory Administration South).

 After the war he moved to Britain and maintained his services with the Territorial Army, reaching the rank of colonel.
 His London residence was 40, Wilton Crescent.
 On 11 December 1924 he married Mabel McAfee, an American citizen, in a celebration held at Saint Thomas Church in New York City.